Blue Heron Bridge F.A.Q.

 Where are the seahorses at Blue Heron Bridge?

 There are several places you can find sea horses at the Blue Heron Bridge.
 The easiest place to find them is just outside of the swim area in the grassy area.
 It is not unusual to see a diver in full gear in 5 ft of water, crawling across the bottom very slowly.
-There are other places you can find seahorses if you are patient.
-If all else fails, get to the Bridge a little early, find a group of locals that are preparing to dive, and ask them.
+There are other places where you can find seahorses if you are patient.
+If all else fails, get to the Bridge a little early, find a group of locals who are preparing to dive, and ask them.

 Uncle Cal's Newsletter